 Father of Pakistan's nuclear bomb Dr Abdul Qadeer Khan then stepped in to provide Pakistan with an alternative nuclear weapons delivery option by obtaining intermediate-range liquid-fuel ballistic missiles from North Korea.

-In November 1995, North Korea and Pakistan apparently struck a deal for 12-25, Nodong missiles, and at least one transporter erector launcher or mobile erector launcher, 44 the delivery of which reportedly began in 1996-97.
-It is widely assumed that the provision of centrifuge technology was part of the deal and was given to North Korea in exchange for the Nodong missiles, according to a book "A Q Khan and onward proliferation from Pakistan".
+In November 1995, North Korea and Pakistan apparently struck a deal for 12-25, Nodong missiles, and at least one transporter erector launcher or mobile erector launcher, the delivery of which reportedly began in 1996-97.
+It is widely assumed that the provision of centrifuge technology was part of the deal and was given to North Korea in exchange for the Nodong missiles, according to the book "AQ Khan and onward proliferation from Pakistan".

-A Q Khan is also said to have helped Iran in developing nuclear weapons technology.
-A Q Khan's nuclear network came to light when American intelligence operatives about five giant cargo containers full of specialized centrifuge parts being loaded into one of the nondescript vessels that ply the Straits of Malacca.
+AQ Khan is also said to have helped Iran in developing nuclear weapons.
+AQ Khan's nuclear network came to light when American intelligence operatives came to know about five giant cargo containers full of specialized centrifuge parts being loaded into one of the nondescript vessels that plied the Straits of Malacca.